dam-du/SECT_Bachelorprojekt/packer/upload/testcase/README.md

-# SECT Bachelor Project: Honeypot - Attack Testcase
+# SECT Bachelor Project: Honeypot - Testcases
-Some attack testcase:
+### Introduction
+These testcases are available inside our attacker's container
 - Portscan
-- Brute Force
+- Bruteforce [WIP]
 - DOS: Flood and Smurf
-- Malware [in progress]
+- Malware [WIP]

-## Intro
-To run the testcase, we need to connect with our **attacker-container**.
+To run these testcases, we need to connect with our **attacker-container**.
-For that we can run `docker exec -it attacker /bin/bash` All attack demonstrations are located in the folder `/testcase/` Now we can choose which attack to demonstrate:
+They can be found inside `/testcase/`

 ### Portscan

 Portscan is a scanning method to find out which ports are open on the target system.
 There are 2 kinds of portscan:
-1. Simple portscan: `./portscan/portscan.sh`
+1. Simple portscan: `/testcase/portscan/portscan.sh`
-2. Advanced portscan: `./portscan/portscan_advanced.sh`
+2. Advanced portscan: `/testcase/portscan/portscan_advanced.sh`

-Notes: Advanced portscan scan every possible TCP port and it is more aggresive.
+*Notes: Advanced portscan scan every possible TCP port and it is more aggresive, and it takes longer time to finish.*

-### Brute Force
+### Brute Force [WIP]

 All possible usernames are stored in `usernames.txt` and all possible passwords in `passwords.txt`.
 The script tries all username-password combinations and if a working combination is found, it will be stored separately.

-To run simply run `./bruteforce/bruteforce.sh`
+~~To run simply run `/testcase/bruteforce/bruteforce.sh`~~

 ### DOS (Denial of Service)
-DoS Testcase consist of 2 different method: flooding and smurf.
+The testcases consist of 2 different method: flooding and smurf.
+**Flood attacks** occur when the system receives too much traffic for the server to buffer, causing them to slow down and eventually stop.
+Meanwhile **smurf attack** is a distributed denial-of-service attack in which large numbers of Internet Control Message Protocol packets with the intended victim's spoofed source IP are broadcast to a computer network using an IP broadcast address.
-1. To run flooding attack run `./DOS/flood/flood.sh`
+1. To run flooding attack run `/testcaste/dos/flood/flood.sh`
+2. To run syn-flooding attack run `/testcaste/dos/flood/synflood.sh`
-2. To run smurf attack run `./DOS/smurf/smurf.sh`
+3. To run smurf attack run `/testcase/dos/smurf/smurf.sh`

-### Malware (upcoming)
+### Malware [WIP]